 My mother-in-law was a very complicated person.
 Although I found it terribly irritating when she introduced me to her friends as her “fat daughter-in-law,” I tried to look past her steely, gruff, ill-mannered ways.
 It was mostly out of respect for my husband’s feelings that I was willing to put up with so much mistreatment.

 I made a concerted effort to look behind the scenes at her behavior.
 Even though there was no excuse for being so rude, I had to acknowledge that she had lived a very hard life.
-She was widowed twice, raised by a mean, hateful father, and neglected by a distracted mother.
+She was widowed twice, and was raised by a mean, hateful father.
+She was also neglected by a distracted mother.
 Her children had all moved away from her, and understandably so.
 Still she was a sad, lonely old woman who had put up a thick wall to keep out the hurt.
 But to her detriment, the barriers that she erected to protect herself from harm unintentionally deflected any love that happened to come her way.

 After hearing Amelia’s account, I asked her, “What did you do over the years to overcome the conflicts you experienced with your mother-in-law?”
 She shared what I’ve come to call the 3 keys to overcoming conflict.